Delivery Challan under GST

 The scope of this content includes

-Delivery challan – also known as a delivery slip or dispatch challan, is a document that contains information about the delivered goods such as quantity, condition and description.
+Delivery challan, slip of delivery or dispatch challan, is an instrument that carries details about the delivered goods such as quantity, condition and description.
 This challan also contains the recipient details, delivery location and time.
 The principal purpose of delivery challan is transfer of goods.

 Normally, three copies of Delivery Challan are generated: